COVESA/aosp_device_covesa_emulator/README.md

 ## TODO

-* [In Progress] GitHub actions with Build host (developer.covesa.global) to build and release
+* [In Progress] GitHub actions with Build host (emulator.covesa.global) to build and release
 * [In Progress] Emulator is stuck with "Phone starting..." screen
   * This can be worked around by clicking "Driver" button in right-top corner and cold-booting again
   * The culprit is in the wizard which is failing to start, we are working on disabling it